hlzz/libvot/README.md

     $ cmake ..
     $ make && make test

+#### Optional Dependencies
+* Boost (>1.55), for serialization, python-binding, etc.
+* OpenCV (>2.4), for feature detector and general utilities for image processing.
+* NVIDIA's Cuda Toolkit 7.5, for GPU-related code.
+* NVIDIA's cuDNNv5 for CUDA 7.5, for the deep learning module.

+See the [installation](doc/installation.md) guide for details.

 ##First try
 Suppose `$LIBVOT_ROOT` represents the root directory of libvot, and it is successfully compiled in `build` subdirectory.
 You can use `./libvot_feature <image_list>` to first generate a set of descriptor files and use them as inputs to `image_search`.
 For example, you have some target .jpg image files to generate sift files.
 Just `cd` into that directory, prepare the `image_list`, and generate sift files in the same directory as the image files: